The New Oil

 • Network > Firewall > Firewall: Enable

-• General > Software Update: Enable all
+• General > Automatic Updates: Enable all (click the “i”)

 • General > Sharing: Disable all